mui/material-ui/docs/pages/blog/aggregation-functions.md

 Please feel free to open new issues to report bugs or suggest improvements.

 Moreover, we’re planning MUI X v6, and we’d love to hear more about your pain points and use cases.
-If you want to help steer the direction of our products, please consider [contacting us](https://forms.gle/vsBv6CLPz9h57xg8A) to schedule a 30-minute user interview session.
+If you want to help steer the direction of our components, please consider [contacting us](https://forms.gle/vsBv6CLPz9h57xg8A) to schedule a 30-minute user interview session.